hapramp/go.read/src/pages/blog/2020-07-03-how-to-become-an-artist-1.md

 ---
 templateKey: blog-post
-title: How To Become An Artist?
+title: Become An Artist And Jumpstart Your Art Career In 6 Steps
 date: 2020-07-03T10:49:42.482Z
-description: |
+description: >
-  Become An Artist And Jumpstart Your Art Career In 6 Steps
+  It's never too late nor too early to start making art.
+In fact, becoming an artist is a very achievable goal.
+If you have always dreamt of pursuing art as a career option, here are 6 steps that will help you start the journey.
 featuredpost: true
 featuredimage: /img/become-an-artist.jpg
 tags: